freechat-fun/freechat/freechat-sdk/typescript/CharacterApi.md

 const apiInstance = new .CharacterApi(configuration);

 let body:.CharacterApiPublishCharacterRequest = {
-  // string | The characterId to be published
+  // number | The characterId to be published
-  characterId: "characterId_example",
+  characterId: 1,
 };

 apiInstance.publishCharacter(body).then((data:any) => {